 What happened in Eden?

 For this article, we go back to where it all began and ask, what happened in Eden?
-In our last article, we asked how we can live with God in such a broken world and we laid a foundation.
+In our last article, we asked how we can live with God in such a broken world and we laid a foundation of understanding how God lives in our hearts.
 We are now looking to go back to where this brokenness began.

 So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.Gen 3:5 (ESV)